 How do you clean suede shoes without a suede brush?

 While a suede brush is the most important tool for cleaning suede, you can also use a clean toothbrush.
 It’s not as effective, but if you’re looking for a quick and easy solution, most people usually have a spare toothbrush on hand.
-We do recommend getting a suede brush though as they’re usually available under $10.
+I do recommend getting a suede brush, though, as they’re usually available for under $10.

 How do you clean dirty suede?